gorgarp/TorchPass/README.md

 #### Arguments

 - `--mode train`: (Required) Specifies that the program should run in training mode.
-- `--input /path/to/passwords.txt`: (Required) Specifies the path to the input file containing the passwords for training.
+- `--input`: (Required) Specifies the path to the input file containing the passwords for training.
-- `--model model.pth`: (Optional, default: `'model.pth'`) Path to save or load the model.
+- `--model`: (Optional, default: `'model.pth'`) Path to save or load the model.
 If the file exists, the model will continue training from the saved state.
-- `--epochs 50`: (Optional, default: `50`) Specifies the number of training epochs.
+- `--epochs`: (Optional, default: `50`) Specifies the number of training epochs.
-- `--batch 256`: (Optional, default: `256`) Specifies the batch size for training.
+- `--batch`: (Optional, default: `256`) Specifies the batch size for training.
-- `--workers 4`: (Optional, default: `4`) Specifies the number of worker processes for data loading.
+- `--worker`: (Optional, default: `4`) Specifies the number of worker processes for data loading.

 ### Generation Mode